matheuscscp/SAT-solver/README.md

 # SAT-solver
 My undergrad final project.

-Each branch is an implementation of a different algorithm to solve SAT (in conjunctive normal form).
+Each branch is an implementation of a different algorithm to solve the boolean satisfiability problem (the formula must be in conjunctive normal form).